bertofurth/Seagate-Central-Debian/README.md

     timedatectl set-ntp yes

 ### Make sure the swap partition is working
-By default the swap partition is configured to work on a 64K page system so it may need to be modified.
+By default the swap partition on a Seagate Central is formatted to work with the native 64K page kernel.
+This is not compatible with the 4K page kernel used in Debian.

+To reconfigure the swap space issue the following commands.

     /sbin/mkswap /dev/sda6
     swapon /dev/sda6